40-Point Technical Writer Evaluation Checklist

 - Can they format complex multi-step procedures for minimal scrolling on small screens?

-- Do they plan for voice command integration when hands-free operation is required?
+- Do they plan for voice-command integration when hands-free operation is required?

 System Integration and Workflow Connection